-This is the blog for the AHRC-funded network, Claimed from Stationers’ Hall: the United Kingdom’s Historical Copyright Music Collections, which will commence in August 2017 for 14 months.
+This is the blog for the AHRC-funded network, Claimed from Stationers’ Hall: the United Kingdom’s Historical Copyright Music Collections, which commenced in August 2017 for 14 months.
+I’ve written a brief podcast about the project, which you can listen to here.

 The project concerns sheet music surviving in British legal deposit libraries during the period 1710-1836 under the 1709 Copyright Act legislation.
 Although not all music was actually registered at Stationers’ Hall, even the music that was registered, didn’t always make it to all the copyright libraries, despite the universities’ efforts.
 Equally, not all the music reaching libraries at that time survives today.